shawnau/DataScienceBowl2018/README.md

 1. We use pytorch mask-rcnn as our base model.
 The code is mainly from [Heng CherKeng](https://www.kaggle.com/c/data-science-bowl-2018/discussion/49692#latest-315307)
 2. We changed anchor boxes to fit long/thin nuclei
 3. We use special cluster based filter to get rid of small false negative samples
+4. Stacking TTA proposals and masks for better recall

 ## Build